t-richards/magnetico/README.md

 This is a hard fork of the original magnetico project, with some opinionated changes.

+> [!IMPORTANT]\
+> This project is a work in progress.
+> It does not intend to be a drop-in replacement for the original magnetico.

 ## About

 **magnetico** is an autonomous (self-hosted) BitTorrent DHT search engine suite that is *designed for end-users*.
 It crawls the BitTorrent DHT network in the background to discover info hashes and fetch metadata from peers.
 It also provides a lightweight web interface to search and browse discovered torrents.